Opportunities

 What is an Opportunity?

-The Opportunities listed below give middle, high school and college-level students a hands-on experience as a health care professional.
-Pathways take place at colleges, high schools, hospitals, career and technical centers near you.
-Each Pathway may be geared towards specific ages, grades or schools.
+The Opportunities listed below give middle school, high school and college-level students a hands-on experience as a health care professional.
+Opportunities take place at colleges, high schools, hospitals, and career and technical centers near you and may be geared towards specific ages, grades, or schools.

 Opportunities in your Region: